routegy/slate/source/index.html.md

 Get code by its ID.

- Check out the [Topic: Code](https://docs.routegy.com/topic/codes/) and [Reference: Code](https://docs.routegy.com/reference/codes/) pages for more information.
+ Check out the [Codes](https://docs.routegy.com/reference/codes/) page for more information.

 <h3 id="get-code-by-id-parameters">Parameters</h3>